Paris, summertime. This feeling of having Paris to yourself

 Passing left bank is the Paris of intellectuals, artists, cafes and surprising encounters (Paris, la bohème as we liked to say!).
 But at the corner of this huge esplanade of the Invalides and la rue de l’Université, the world is heard.
 A handful of irreducible Mauritanians, in the middle of summer, raise the voice, that of the black people of Mauritania led by their young and charismatic leader.
 For the public, two goofy policemen and a few stray tourists.
 On the megaphone, they demand justice: down with slavery (would it really be abolished in this country!), protest of the new president, questioning of a draft fisheries agreement with the Chinese and especially the infamous collusion between France and this shamed regime.

-*The new president Mohamed Ould El-Ghazouani was at the same time invested despite a disputed election.
+*The president Mohamed Ould El-Ghazouani was at the same time invested in 2019, despite a disputed election.

 The deputies are on holiday and the nuns have given up their large garden

 A few hundred meters away, a silence of lead reigns over the Chamber, Place du Palais Bourbon.
 The National Assembly is in the field (on holiday).
-If the doors are open it is for a few small works (it is necessary to secure its surroundings damaged last winter by the Gilets jaunes).
-And then, they are already thinking about the plan to reduce parliamentarians (a 25% reduction in the number of MPs and senators and the introduction of 20% proportional).
-But the slingshot is in motion led by senators.
+If the doors are open it is for maintenance.
+And then, they are already thinking about the plan to reduce parliamentarians (a 25 % reduction in the number of MPs and senators and the introduction of 20 % proportional).
+But the slingshot is in motion led by Senators.
 They are said to be standing up against the reform.
 Many say they will not hold: age, political blur, lack of leaders…

 “C’est un jardin extraordinaire ” (Charles Trenet)